For Immediate Release:

 Since the Brooklyn Museum holds itself up as a beacon of diversity and depends on prominent artists of color such as Kara Walker to bring in patrons, we find it ethically questionable that the Museum made its facilities available for a real estate event where the seeds of deals are sown that will result in further destruction of the very communities the museum purports to care about.

 In the end both the Museum and Adams made it clear that neither would accede to BAN’s demands.
 We were not surprised given Adams’ strong ties to real estate money and his participation at other real estate summits in the past.
-We were also well aware that the main organizer of the summit, Ofer Cohen sits on the Brooklyn Museum’s board of advisors.
+We were also well aware that the main organizer of the summit, Ofer Cohen sits on the Brooklyn Museum’s board of advisers.
 What we were surprised to learn was that Anne Pasternak was a co-host of the racist “Bronx is Burning” real estate-sponsored party.
 This now-infamous event has been condemned city-wide for lampooning poverty in the South Bronx in order to promote luxury condos and the gentrification of that community.

 For the record, Eric Adams, did personally reach out to us “to dialogue” about our demands and confirmed he would be speaking at the summit.
 The Brooklyn Anti-gentrification Network was never contacted directly by Anne Pasternak or any other Brooklyn Museum employee.
 Despite the frantic attempts of the Brooklyn Museum and the Borough President to do damage control but offer nothing of substantive value to the people of Brooklyn that they are paid to serve, the success and diversity of yesterday’s demonstrations, and the widespread support they received, show that the people of New York are prepared to take control of their communities’ future with or without the help of these leaders.